sophp516/langchain-challenge/README.md

 2. The agent will:
    - Generate a research plan with subtopics
    - Execute parallel searches for each subtopic
-   - Assess coverage and perform iterative deepening
+   - Assess coverage and perform adaptive deepening research
    - Generate a comprehensive report with citations
 3. View reports in the chat or retrieve them later using report IDs